 Under False Claims Act Section 3730(h), you certainly have the right to sue when you have suffered retaliation as a whistleblower.
 If you have not suffered retaliation, though, you may prefer—and this is putting it mildly—to avoid such circumstances.
 If you really want to stay anonymous, you may want to see if you have a case under either the new Securities and Exchange Commission whistleblower reward law or the similar law under the Commodities Future Trading Commission.

 So far, there has been one collection of a few cases filed under the new S.E.C.
 Law, and the agency and kept the person’s identity anonymous even after paying a reward to the whistleblower.
-The cases involved securities fraud, and the people who reported then chose to stay anonymous.
+The cases involving securities fraud, and the people who reported then chose to stay anonymous.
 The S.E.C. honored the special provision in that law that allows for such anonymity.
-So, you could file a case anonymously through your lawyer and eventually the S.E.C. would have to know who you are, but so far they have protected the identity of anonymous whistleblowers from the public at large.
+So, you could file a case anonymously through your lawyer and eventually, the S.E.C. would have to know who you are, but so far they have protected the identity of anonymous whistleblowers from the public at large.

 If you have a case of securities fraud and want to remain anonymous for any number of good reasons, at least so far it appears the SEC will respect that right.
 It may also be possible for you to file more than one kind of case at a time.